KittenHero/unblocked-chain-godot/docs/drafts/player-design.md

 ## Movement System

-- **Omni-directional movement** - Can move in any direction at fixed speed constrained by space
+- **Omni-directional movement** - Can move in any direction at fixed speed, constrained by space
 - **Dodge roll** - Can roll in direction of movement, constrained by stamina bar
 - **Melee movement** - A small amount of distance covered by melee attack, constrained by type of attack